 7. Bubur pedas is a porridge dish cooked/sold specifically during the month of Ramadan for breaking the fast after sunset.
 It will be sold all month from roadside vendors along the Bukit Lawang - Bohorok road.
 Bubur pedas is considered an ethnically Malay dish, and the version sold in the area is specific to the Langkat regency, and is based on a mix of numerous vegetables including mung beans, rice and ferns, and is seasoned using dried shrimp and coconut milk.
 Cost around 5,000 rp.

 8. Kelapa muda means young coconut.
 You can ask for your coconut 'bulat' (whole 10,000 IDR), or as 'es' (ice - 5,000 IDR).
 The coconut water, fresh from the coconut, is mixed with ice, palm or cane sugar syrup (palm sugar preferred) and a tiny calamansi lime.
-Available daily from lunch time to early afternoon outside the Bukit Lawang market, but the preferred young coconut spot is on the side of the main road in the shaded rubber grove opposite the Muslim graveyard around 7km from Bukit Lawang towards Bohorok, where many teenagers head after school to relax.
+Available daily from lunch time to early afternoon outside the Bukit Lawang market, and on weekends in Bukit Lawang.
+Two close by spots opposite the Muslim graveyard around 7km from Bukit Lawang towards Bohorok, and another one .

 9. Lontong is a breakfast dish consisting of rice boiled in banana leaves for many hours, and then cut into cubes, and served with a curry sauce, yellow noodles, and sambal telur (boiled egg in chili sauce).
 Commonly accompanied also with perkedel.
 Cost: 7,000 IDR with egg.
 Where: various local warung from around 7am to 9am, but the preferred spot is the last warung on the left before you reach Bukit Lawang's cave.